jamiehenzy/Genome-analysis_RStudio/3_R_Plotting.md

                                    "NA"="orange"))
 g
 ```

 One final example to share.
-I use ggplot often with data sets that have multiple character vectors and I want to see how they relate to my continuous variables.
+People often use ggplot with data sets that have multiple character vectors where they want to see how they relate to the continuous variables.
 For example in the iris dataframe we may be interested in looking at the relationship between Sepal.Length and Sepal.Width for each species.
 You can look at all of these together with `facet_wrap` or `facet_grid`.

 ```{r, label='5-22', echo=T}
 ggplot(iris, aes(y=Sepal.Length, x=Sepal.Width, group=Species, color=Species))+
   geom_point()+
   facet_wrap(~Species)+
   geom_smooth(method="lm")
 ```

 Finally in ggplot we may be interested in seeing the mean values plotted with error bars for several groups.
 You can use the function `stat_summary` to find the mean and error around that mean for the given grouping.
 Here's a plot looking at the mean chickweight by diet.

 ```{r, label='5-23', echo=T}
 ggplot(ChickWeight, aes(x=Time, y=weight, group=Diet, color=Diet))+
   stat_summary(fun=mean, geom="point", size=1)+